apocop/apocop.githup.io/_drafts/2020-01-03-lets-make-a-tokenizer-part-3.md

 ### Testing 1, 2, 3

-Testing is a very for text normalization and building grammars.
+Testing is a must for text normalization and building grammars.
 They verify, that they do what we intend.
-For now we're just going to add a simple test for each rule to verify that the regex we've constructed is the actual we think we've made are the ones that we actually made.
-If you're not familiar with testing or [pytest](https://docs.pytest.org/en/latest/), I highly suggest you look into it.
+For now we're just going to add a simple test for each rule to verify that the regex we've constructed is the regex we intended.
+If you're not familiar with testing or [pytest](https://docs.pytest.org/en/latest/) , I highly suggest you look into it.

 In our `test_tokenizer.py` file, import our newly created grammar and specifically the rules we just made.
 These tests are pretty basic, just assert